A Quick-Start Guide to Restaurant Financial Statements

 The change is your Net Cash for the reporting period.

-It’s not technically a financial document, in that it’s not something being reported to authorities and investors.
-But it is essential to keeping a smooth set of books.
+It’s not technically a financial document as it’s not something being reported to authorities and investors.
+But keeping a smooth set of books is essential.

 An aging report is the sum of accounts receivable a restaurant will collect in the future or the sum of accounts payable the restaurant will pay out in the future.